 Disposal Authorisation Description of record and retention period Justification for retention period 2 years after business action completed.
 2642 Recruitment and selection - all other unsuccessful applicants Records relating to recruitment and selection processes where the applicant does not proceed to shortlisting or appointment.
 Disposal action - 1 year after expiry of any related appeals process.
-Date authorised: 22 December 2023 Class history: Disposal Authorisation 2641 and Disposal Authorisation 2642 replace repealed Disposal Authorisation 2078.
+Class history: Disposal Authorisation 2641 and Disposal Authorisation 2642 replace repealed Disposal Authorisation 2078.
 Background/business process: Agencies are required to undergo recruitment processes in order to select the most suitable applicants for employment and to demonstrate that a transparent process has been undertaken by the agency or by a third-party service provider acting on behalf of the agency.
-In certain circumstances, decisions relating to employment can be appealed within 21 days of the decision under the Industrial Relations Act 2016 and within 28 days of the decision under the Public Sector Act 2022 .
-There is a reverse onus of proof requirement under the Industrial Relations Act 2016 which means that, in a dispute brought by an employee or prospective employee, the obligation is on the respondent (i.e. the employer or prospective employees cannot be in a position to discover the intent of the relevant decision maker (i.e. their employer or prospective employeer).
+In certain circumstances, decisions relating to employment can be appealed within 21 days of the decision under the Industrial Relations Act 2016 and within 28 days of the decision under the Public Sector Act 2022.
+There is a reverse onus of proof requirement under the Industrial Relations Act 2016 which means that, in a dispute brought by an employee or prospective employee, the obligation is on the respondent (i.e. the employer or prospective employer) to disprove adverse action was taken.
+The rationale for this is that employees and prospective employees cannot be in a position to discover the intent of the relevant decision maker (i.e. their employer or prospective employer).
 This is because the reason why the action was taken is within the knowledge of the person who took the action.
 Without the reverse onus of proof, it could be disproportionately difficult for a prospective employee to establish the reason(s) why adverse action has been taken against them by the respondent.
 It follows that, the evidence of the decision maker will be crucial in proceedings before the Queensland Industrial Relations Commission (QIRC) as employers will need to establish that there were lawful reason(s) for taking any action that may constitute adverse action under the Industrial Relations Act 2016 if they are to successfully defend such claims.
-Acccordingly, agencies are required to maintain records relating to
+Accordingly, agencies are required to maintain records relating to recruitment and selection decisions in the event that an adverse action claim is made regarding a recruitment matter.
+The Information Privacy Act 2009 requires agencies to act in accordance with the Inf